billwheatley/provision-desktop/README.md

 ### Optional Execution Options

-The script is designed to be run without any options however there are custom behaviors a nd you can use the `-h` option to see a current list of options:
+The script is designed to be run without any options however there are custom behaviors, you can use the `-h` option to see a current list of options:

 ```console
 ./provision-localhost.sh -h